m4dm4x1337/tor-router-web-gui/README.md

 ## Author

-The Tor-Router Gnome Debian package was created by m4dm4x1337.
+The Tor-Router Web Gui Debian package was created by m4dm4x1337.

 ## Donations 🥺